 |0-62 mph||7.6 seconds|

 |Battery size||67.5 kWh|

 |Official battery efficiency (WLTP)||245 Wh/mile|

 |Official MPG (WLTP)||N/A|

 |Official CO2 emissions (WLTP)||0 gCO2/km|

-The Hyundai KONA 64 kWh is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 road tax and London congestion charge.
+The Hyundai Kona is only eligible for the EV chargepoint grant, but you will benefit from £0 road tax and £0 London Congestion Charge.